 Through our supply agreements with ASI, we historically have had a first right to substantially all of the packaging and test services capacity of ASI and the exclusive right to all of the wafer output of ASI's wafer fabrication facility.
 Beginning in May 2000 with our acquisition of K1, K2 and K3, we no longer receive packaging and test services from ASI.
 We continue to have certain contractual and other business relationships with ASI, primarily our wafer fabrication services supply agreement.
 Under this supply agreement, we have the exclusive right to all of the wafer output of ASI's wafer fabrication facility, and we expect to continue to purchase all of ASI's wafer fabrication services.
-Currently we own 38% of ASI's outstanding voting stock.
-We expect to own approximately 42% of ASI's outstanding voting stock by October 2000 after we make our final installments of our \$459.0 million equity investment.
-We expect to make the final \$120.0 million investment in ASI in two equal installments by August 31, 2000 and October 31, 2000.
+Currently we own 42% of ASI's outstanding voting stock.
 Our company and ASI continue to have close ties due to our overlapping ownership and management.
 We will continue to report ASI's results in our financial statements through the equity method of accounting.
 ASI was released from workout with its Korean creditor banks on July 18, 2000.
 For more information concerning our relationship with ASI, you should read "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Risk Factors that May Affect Future Operating Performance."